Silence2107/FYS4150-projects/Project-4/Problem-8/README.md

 Create plot with commands like (for each csv-file): python3 ./plotter3.py  --csv specificheat40.csv However,at the time of this writing Python script must me manually edited between runs to get the wanted axis units, etc.

+Alternativaly the notebook file plotter_notebook.ipynb may be used.